SSWConsulting/SSW.Rules.Content/rules/storyboards/rule.md

 ![Figure: FYI animators use storyboards to roughly outline a visual storyline before they start creating](movie-storyboard.jpg)

-In the world of software development, using images makes the story quick to understand at first glance and easy to remember.

 <!--endintro-->

-### Why does storyboarding matter in software development?
+### Why isn't UML sufficient?

 Many people use UML (Unified Modeling Language) to specify, construct, and document the various aspects of software systems.
-However, UML can be hard for clients to understand.
+UML serve a purpose for helping developers understand what to do technically.
+However, for the clients a UML diagram is often hard to digest.

 ::: bad
 ![Figure: Bad example – using UML to get clients to understand software specification](bad-uml.jpg)